kaygod/custome_loader/README.md

+# custome_loader

+This is Demo to study loader of webpack

+## Getting Started

-# clone project on Desktop,open the cli to run command "npm install"
+- clone project on Desktop,open the cli to run command "npm install"

-# run command "npm build" to generate dist file
+- run command "npm build" to generate dist file

-# open dist/index.html to see the result
+- open dist/index.html to see the result